You may keep your stock in a large cupboard, have a dedicated stockroom, or even use a whole warehouse, but all these

 For instance, if your branding is a particular colour (say, orange?) why not paint a wall in that colour?
 Certain colours can even be subconsciously energising and the subtle effects can be a pleasant surprise!
 Besides, if a place looks nice, you're far more likely to be motivated to keep it that way.

 "Tidy-up time" (I had flashbacks to primary school typing that phrase out) also presents a good opportunity to check through your stockroom's inventory.
 If you're doing a physical inventory count, the Vend blog offers some tips on how to do it; again, the tips are for retail stores but they translate easily to a field service stockroom.

 So, no matter what solution you use for organising your stock, be sure to train your engineers in how to use it—and in using it consistently—otherwise your perfectly laid-out stockroom will soon become a disorganised mess.

 For example, bring in a new engineer or someone who hasn't used your stockroom before and ask them what their impressions are and what questions they have on your stockroom organisation.
 Then you can build your training around the most common stockroom-related problems and questions.

 Follow this advice and you should soon have a stockroom that works perfectly for your field service business.
 And if you don't, here's a final insight from Michel:

-If you're ready to improve your stock management—but not quite ready to invest in a software solution—we have something that can help: A set of free stock management spreadsheets that's simple to use, but loads better than a paper-based system (or no system at all).
-Just click the banner below to get your free spreadsheets now.
+If you're ready to improve your stock management—but not quite ready to invest in a software solution—we have something that can help you with set of free stock management spreadsheets that's simple to use, and still loads better than a paper-based system (or no system at all).

 Even better, why not see what Commusoft can do for you with our Stock Control webinar and hear Jack explain more about our Stock Control feature's four core benefits.

 Alternatively, if you're after a handy tool to help you get another essential aspect of your business organised—namely your communication—then look no further than The Customer Communication Toolkit!